 Benjamin Gorman is a high school English teacher.
-He lives in Independence, Oregon with his son, Noah.
+He lives in Independence, Oregon with his partner, Paige, and their son, Noah.
 His first novel was The Sum of Our Gods, followed by Corporate High School, then The Digital Storm.
 He believes in human beings and the power of their stories.
 He places his confidence in his students and the world they will choose to create if given the chance.

 Benjamin was born in Adrian, Michigan in 1977.
 His family lived in Blissfield, Michigan where his mother, Cinda Gorman, was the pastor of the Presbyterian church.
 When Ben was born, his father, Steve Gorman, was getting his second master’s degree so he could become a pastor as well.
 When Ben was three, the family moved to Champaign, Illinois, where Ben’s brother, Joe, was born.
 That’s where Ben started his writing career; his mother would take dictation as he’d tell stories about knights and dragons, astronauts and aliens.
 Despite this early practice at being a writer, Ben wanted to be an astronaut when he grew up.
 “My grandfather had been a scientist who worked for NASA.
 My parents raised me to be a feminist.
 So, logically, my hero was Sally Ride.
 My mom even helped me write her a letter and she sent us an autographed picture.”
 He also became a die-hard Star Wars fan.
 “I wanted to be Luke Skywalker.
 I had no idea I’d grow up to be a lot more like Yoda.”